Contemporary sculptural objects on the Vilnius Town Hall‘s facade

 Rafal Piesliak is well known for his conceptual spatial installations and sculptures, in which the emphasis falls on the relationship between humans and their environment, as well as the development of new experiences.
 On the façade of Vilnius Town Hall, the sculptor presents the work Rostrums.
 As objects, they are commonly used to announce information, and decrees and are the most often associated with public authority.
 The work reflects both the historical significance of the Town Hall and the position of power it gives to the individual.
 Anyone standing behind the lectern gains an advantage over others listening to him or her.
 The two lecterns presented at the façade of the Town Hall not only allow finding oneself in a superior position and being heard but also encourage a conversation between different, sometimes disagreeing opinions, while allowing them to coexist.
 Rafal Piesliak’s work performatively engages the viewer in his creative experiment, thus expanding the possibilities of the work.
-About the artist
+3D tour, about the artist

 Nihil Novi (Nothing New) by Algis Kasparavičius is the first piece presented in Town Hall in July.
 The artist is well known for his conceptual sculptures which manipulate recognizable images while the center of his art is the investigation of a person‘s inner world and its’ surroundings.
 Algis Kasparavičius while applying easily recognizable shapes in his work with irony emphasizes various public opinions towards actualities and issues that many have to face.
 About the artist